rt-net/sciurus17_ros/sciurus17_examples/README.md

 ### Pick and Place

-This is an example code to pick and place a small object with right hand while turning the waist.
+This is an example to pick and place a small object with right hand while turning the waist.

 Run a node with command: